ckhung/timedragviz/README.md

 # timedragviz
-visualize data with a time field by "scrolling/dragging" through the time dimension
+visualize data with a time field by "scrolling/dragging" along the time dimension